auth0/docs/articles/architecture-scenarios/checklists.md

 ---
 # Implementation Checklists

-Auth0 provides a number of checklists in Google Sheets format, each of which aligns with a particular phase of a typical SDLC (Software Development Life Cycle).
-Though all of these may not apply to you, it is recommended that you use applicable checklists as part of your planning and implementation.
+Auth0 provides checklists in spreadsheet format that align with typical SDLC (Software Development Life Cycle) phases.
+Not all of the items in the checklists will apply to you, so we recommend that you use the checklists as a starting point for planning and implementation.

 ## How to use the checklists